peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Customization

-It can be difficult to balance dichotomies like uniformity and customization.
+It can be difficult to balance dichotomies like customization and uniformity.
 For instance, how do you a design a component API for a brand team that wants visual consistency and a project owner who wants customization?

 Should the component allow the consumer to override its appearance and behaviour?
 If so, to what degree?